EIN 94-3131165

 Program areas at The Access Fund

 Stewardship and conservation: Access Fund partners with land managers and local climbing organizations across The country to improve sustainability and address environmental impacts at climbing areas.
-Our Access fund/jeep conservation teams travel The country assessing climbing area conservation needs, working with locals to address those needs, and providing stewardship best practices.
+Our Access Fund conservation teams travel The country assessing climbing area conservation needs, working with locals to address those needs, and providing stewardship best practices.
 Additionally, The Access Fund helps organize volunteer events across The country.
 Our stewardship volunteer program, adopt a crag, unites local climbing communities in partnerships with land managers to conserve their local climbing areas.

 Local support and mobilization - Access Fund works to empower local advocates to join together and form local climbing organizations.
 Access Fund supports these local groups with grants, one-on-one guidance when an Access issue occurs, educational resources, stewardship programs, and consulting on political, legal, and regulatory issues.
 The Access Fund regularly hosts conferences and summits, which bring together land managers and climbers from across The country to share best practices in climbing stewardship, land conservation, policy, local support and mobilization, and volunteer management.